stevenHuang0604/stayease/README.md

 # STAYEASE

-StayEase is a modern, user-friendly hotel booking platform designed to simplify the process of finding and reserving accommodations.
-With an intuitive interface and powerful features, StayEase offers a seamless experience for travelers looking for their perfect stay.
+Hotel booking platform designed to finding and reserving accommodations.
+With an intuitive interface, offers a seamless experience for travelers looking for their perfect stay.

 ## Screenshots